-Green Building Seminar (Renewable Energy Concepts and ideas)
+Green Building Seminar (Renewable Energy Concepts and Ideas)

 Introduction

-Green building, also known as sustainable or eco-friendly building, involves incorporating renewable energy sources and other environmentally friendly practices into building design, construction, and operation.
-Here are some renewable energy concepts and ideas commonly used in green building projects:
+Green building, also known as sustainable or eco-friendly, involves incorporating renewable energy sources and other environmentally friendly practices into building design, construction, and operation.

 1. Solar Photovoltaic (PV) Panels: Install solar panels on rooftops or facades to capture sunlight and convert it into electricity, reducing the building’s reliance on conventional energy sources.